dima2/ScriptExec/README.md

 ScriptExec is demo application which allows to store and execute Java code, Python and Shell scripts.

-#UI
+##UI

 Web service simple test can be done via UI.
 Run application & navigate to <http://localhost:8080>

 * [Load]: loads script with id set in `id` field
 * [Evaluate]: submits script for execution and checks for result after 1 sec.
 If script runs longer than 1 sec, result can be checked by pressing [Load] button.
+If script execution takes longer than 10 sec, it's interrupted by timeout.
-* Other fields are pretty much self-explanatory
+* Other fields much self-explanatory

 ##REST API

 Web service supports two methods:

 * POST /eval
-  Request {JSON}
+  Submits script for execution and returns uniq indentifier Request {JSON}:
   * `lang`: `JAVA`,`SHELL`,`PYTHON` - case sensitive
   * `script`: Script for execution